 The Journey.
 As an undergraduate at the University of Washington, Matt majored in Language Arts: Spanish and French.
 While living in Spain (Cadiz) for almost 2 years, he managed to travel throughout Europe and Africa.
 His brother and business partner, Sean, often accompanied him.
 He did cellar work for a sherry producer in Jerez.
-He learned of biodynamic faring during an ardent, all night discussion with a relative in Switzerland.
-In Burgundy, the history, the land and the wine of Le Montrachet opened suddenly for Matt during a tasting at Domaine Leflaive, where it was explained “one can’t have terroir without women and men of terroir.”
+He learned of biodynamic farming during an ardent, all night discussion with a relative in Switzerland.
+In Burgundy, the history, the land and the wine of Le Montrachet opened suddenly for Matt during a tasting at Domaine Leflaive, where it was explained "one can't have terroir without women and men of terroir."

 Upon returning to the US, Matt spent several quiet months exploring Western rivers.
 While attaining his Master Fly Fisherman accreditation, he set his sights for the future.
 Back among the vines of his home territory in the Russian River Valley, Matt worked as Assistant Winemaker to Rod Berglund of Joseph Swan Vineyards – and applied to graduate school.